wdi-sg/project-1/README.md

 ### User Story

 The primary goal of the game is to stress and improve your fluid intelligence with regular practice.
 Whether or not improvements made in the game are transferable to other areas is debatable.

+### Acknowledgements

+Thank you our wonderful T.A.s Alex and Shumin for their incredible patience.
+Soe Min for your attention to detail catching all my syntax errors.